ashiklom/pecan.book/Github-issues.md

 Overview
 =========

+We use Both GitHub and Redmine to track development.

+To learn about GitHub, it is worth taking some time to read through the [FAQ](https://help.github.com/).
+When in doubt, the first step is to click the "Help" button at the top of the page.

 ### ALL non-trivial code changes require:

 1. associated issue and commit, so that it is easy to cross-reference feature or bug with changes in code